-Did you know that 50% of small businesses have been breached in the past 12 months?
+Did you know that 50% of small businesses have been targeted by cyber attacks and breached in the past 12 months?

 (Source: Ponemon Institute, 2016)

-It’s time to stop ignoring the risks and take action.
+It’s time to stop ignoring the risks of cyber attacks and take action.

 Cyber attacks have become a real threat over the last decade and their frequency is increasing rapidly.
 Hackers target not only businesses but also individuals, although small businesses remain one of the easiest and most vulnerable targets.
 Small business owners simply don’t consider the risks until a breach happens, unlike big corporations that increasingly decide to employ data security specialists.

 If your business is compromised, your customer base can be hijacked or even lost, including sensitive personal information.
 Often that is the reason why businesses shut down within months after being hacked, as restoring data and reputation proves to be incredibly difficult.
 You’ve definitely heard about recent ransomware attacks like “Wannacry”, that caused substantial damage not only to individuals and businesses, but even entire countries.

 The good news are, you can take simple steps to protect yourself even from the most sophisticated cyber attacks.

 - Strong passwords

 This sounds simple, but most business owners don’t enforce any password policies.
 Strong passwords can become a serious obstacle for the hacker, especially with the 2-step verification which requires you to confirm new logins / account changes via phone.

 - A strong password should consist of lower and uppercase letters, digits and special characters.